The best flash drives in 2023

 How we picked the best flash drives

 When choosing the best flash drives, we looked at various features and specs.
-The and write speeds were significant, as transferring files should not take excessively long.
+The read and write speeds were significant, as transferring files should not take excessively long.
 The durability and encryption options were also important.
 Lastly, we tried to include flash drives that offered a range of size capacities and different price points.

 The best flash drives: Reviews and recommendations